-San José Dance Theatre is proud to present the 53rd production of The Nutcracker, a Bay Area family tradition since 1966.
-Now performing for two weekends!
+San Jose Dance Theatre is proud to present the 54th production of The Nutcracker, a Bay Area family tradition since 1966.
+Now performing for two weekends in December 2019!
 Be a part of this magical tradition in downtown San Jose with a live orchestra by the Cambrian Symphony.

-Audiences will be awed by the grace and talent of our world-class guest artists Alison Stroming (of Dance Theatre Harlem) and Fredrick Davis (former Principal Dancer with Dance Theater of Harlem) Dec.
-7-9, and Claire Rathbun (of Syracuse City Ballet) and Jake Casey (formerly of Cincinnati Ballet and most recently the Estonian Theatre Vanemuine Ballet) Dec 14-16.
+Audiences will be awed by the grace and talent of our world-class guest artists Sasha De Sola and Tiit Helimets (Principal Dancers, San Francisco Ballet) December 6-8, 2019, and Claire Rathbun (of Syracuse City Ballet) and Jake Casey (formerly of Cincinnati Ballet and most recently the Estonian Theatre Vanemuine Ballet) December 13-15, 2019.

 Sugar Plum Fairy